HL7/PDDI-CDS/pages/_includes/start.md

 ##### Prefetch
 {:.no_toc}

-The `prefetch` element contains patient data that is provided by the EHR, prior to the hook trigger, by using a prefetch template.
-The prefetch query SHOULD build on the context `patientID` to obtain data that is for the current patient.
+The `prefetch` element contains patient data that is provided by the EHR upon submission of the CDS Hook to the CDS service.
+The CDS service MUST provide the EHR with a prefetch template at the time of service discovery.
+The `prefetch` element MAY specify patient data other than medications for the purpose of individualizing the CDS logic and response.
+The prefetch query MUST be designed to obtain data for the patient indicated by the context `patientID`.
 The CDS service SHOULD then compare the `context` medication to the patient's current medications in the `prefetch` element.
-If available, the `prefetch` element MUST also contain patient data, other than medications, to individualized the CDS logic and response.

 > *Note:* For simplicity, this implementation guide uses the term "prefetch" regardless of whether the EHR supplies the data prior to a hook request or if it is queried by the CDS service as a post-hoc FHIR server request.